What is index trading?

 The constant release of economic figures and leading indicators from overseas markets make them one of the most popular asset classes to trade worldwide.

-The DOW is based on the top 30 industrial stocks in the US whilst the S&P focuses on around 500 of the biggest public companies.
+- DOW and S&P – The DOW is based on the top 30 industrial stocks in the US whilst the S&P focuses on around 500 of the biggest public companies.
 The S&P is one of the most heavily traded assets worldwide.

-The best brokers for DAX, FTSE and DOW/S&P
+Trading the DAX, FTSE and DOW/S&P

 Generally, the best spread bet brokers will be the ones that offer the tightest spreads.
 You need tight spreads with index spread betting as traders like to take quick profits on short-term intra-day positions.